-- Limited budgets due to rate rises removed or frozen. - Due to limited budgets, the focus needs to move to key strategic projects, which provide the most significant benefit to the community's needs, rather than responding to the loudest requests.
+- Limited budgets due to a rate rise being removed or frozen. - Due to limited budgets, the focus needs to move to key strategic projects, which provide the most significant benefit to the community's needs, rather than responding to the loudest requests. - Low-cost finance is available due to historically low levels of interest. - Increase or decrease in interest rates impacting on operational costs for borrowing to invest in new capital projects.

-- Low-cost finance available due to historically low levels of interest. - Increase or decrease in interest rates impacting on operational costs for borrowing to invest in new capital projects. - Borrowing money to deliver intergenerational projects; thus, the cost of these future assets is being paid for by future users and not the current communities. - Minimum grant
+- Borrowing money to deliver intergenerational projects; thus, the cost of these future assets is being paid for by future users and not the current communities.

+- Minimum grant

-Opportunities in the past at
+opportunities in the past at

 both State and Federal

 levels from being in a safe

 seat.
 The likelihood of this

-changing is low, however,
+change is low, however,

 population shifts could

 result in Baw Baw

 becoming a marginal seat.

-- Access to the Growing Suburbs Fund which will help support in delivering the infrastructure needs of the community.
+- Access to the Growing Suburbs Fund will help support in delivering the infrastructure needs of the community.

 - Exploration of more external grants and funding to assist Council to invest in the infrastructure assets.

-- The bottom line impact to the recognition and acceptance of assets handed over from development across the shire growing at rate greater than the rate cap.
+- The bottom-line impact to the recognition and acceptance of assets handed over from development across the shire growing at a rate greater than the rate cap.

+- Exploring the opportunity for Council to introduce a Special Charge Scheme to assist in the provision of infrastructure that provides a special benefit to a group of customers.